pchunduri6/rag-demystified/blog.md

 ## Conclusion

-Advanced RAG pipelines powered by large language models hold tremendous promise for building sophisticated question answering systems.
+Advanced RAG pipelines powered by LLMs have revolutionized question-answering systems.
 However, as we have seen, these pipelines are not turnkey solutions.
 Under the hood, they rely on carefully engineered prompt templates and multiple chained LLM calls.
-While frameworks like LlamaIndex and Haystack have made excellent progress in abstracting away this complexity through innovations like sub-question query engines, limitations remain.
 As illustrated in this post, these pipelines be query-sensitive, brittle, and opaque in their cost dynamics.
 Understanding these intricacies is key to leveraging their full potential and paving the way for more robust and efficient systems in the future.

 <!-- Not sure if we need these details - commenting out for now